Rotterdam Cruise Port

 - How do I get from the cruise port to Rotterdam centre?

-- Typical options include On foot, Metro, Ferry, Tram, Taxi.
+- Typical options include On foot, Metro, Ferry, Hop-on Hop-off, Tram, Taxi.
 Durations and costs are listed in the transport section above.

 - How much time do I need in Rotterdam?